finger563/CS283Project/README.md

 The period at which the players send MOVE messages to the server is determined by the RTT the players measure from sending a MOVE message to the server and getting a corresponding MOVE message back (with their ID and TYPE).

-If players exit thier clients, they send LEAVE messages to the server to inform the server they are leaving the game.
+If players exit their clients, they send LEAVE messages to the server to inform the server they are leaving the game.
 When the server receives a LEAVE message, it sends a REMOVE object to all other players, informing them that the player has left the game.
 Moreover, if a client force-quits their game (meaning a LEAVE message is not sent to the server), the server detects the closure of the client's connection and removes the player from the server's data structures and sends the REMOVE message to all other players.

 For reference, the message types are listed here:
  * REGISTER: Players REGISTER with the server initially